 For the more laid-back traveller, fear not.
 Sightseeing and photography opportunities are plentiful in Milford Sound.
 The iconic Mitre Peak commands attention, rising dramatically from the dark waters, while the underwater observatory offers a different perspective on the fjord's marine life.

-Hiking Opportunities in Milford Sound
+Hiking in Milford Sound

 New Zealand is a hiker’s paradise, and Milford Sound is no exception.
 There are several trails around the area that let you explore the scenery at a slower, yet equally rewarding pace.